-CO1: Learn in details with examples quantification of individual analytes.

-CO2: Learn the characteristics of selection of analytical methods with suitable techniques.

-CO3: Learn in depth different classical and simple instrumental skills.

-CO4: Learn the classification and characteristics of quantification of individual analytes.
+- CO1: Analyze various samples with different classical and simple instrumental skills. - CO2: Obtain knowledge for selection of analytical methods with suitable techniques. - CO3: Distinguish classical and instrumental methods. - CO4: Propose and conduct experiment for quantification of individual analytes.

 - 1. Determination of total acidity of vinegar and wines by acid-base titration. - 2.
 Determination of purity of a commercial boric acid sample, and Na2CO3 content of washing soda. - 3.
 Determination of relative equivalent weight of a weak organic acid by titration with NaOH. - 4.
 Determination of ephedrine and aspirin in their tablet preparations by residual acidbasetitrimetry. - 5.
 Determination of carbonate and bicarbonate in a mixture by pH-metric titration and comparison with visual acid-base titration. - 6.
 Determination of carbonate and hydroxide-analysis of a commercial washing soda by visual and pH-titrimetry. - 7.
 Determination of purity of a commercial sample of mercuric oxide by acid-base titration. - 8.
 Determination of benzoic acid in food products by titration with methanolic KOH in chloroform medium using thymol blue as indicator. - 9.
 Determination of the pH of hair shampoos and pH determination of an unknown soda ash. - 10.
 Analysis of water/ waste water for acidity by visual, pH metric and conductometric titrations. - 11.
 Analysis of water/ waste water for alkalinity by visual, pH metric and conductometric titrations. - 12.
 Determination of ammonia in house-hold cleaners by visual and conductometric titration. - 13.
 Determination of chromate and dichromate in mixture by acid-base titration: visual and pH metric methods. - 14.
 Potentiometric determination of the equivalent weight and Ka for a pure unknown weak acid.